-The Bwindi Impenetrable Park is served by 4 visitor’s sectors which are also the trail heads to various mountain gorilla families available for daily treks.
-The same trailheads are exploited by birders to exploit the rainforest interior for specialists across varied habitat altitude ranges and habitats.
-Birding at Bwindi in not limited to the forest interior but agricultural lands, forest edges, and wetlands offer a rewarding birding experience for highland specialists and generalists.
+Birding the vast rainforests of Bwindi Impenetrable Park is accessed through the 4 sector offices which serve as main trailheads to visitors on the popular mountain gorilla trekking activity.
+From these trailheads, birders can explore the rainforest interior for specialists across varied habitat altitude ranges and habitats.
+While birding at Bwindi Forest, we explore the forest edges, nearby agricultural lands and wetlands to offer a rewarding birding experience for highland specialists and generalists.

 Birding at Ruhija sector of Bwindi Impenetrable Forest National Park